Kleen Lab

 Overview

 The Kleen Lab is based in the Division of Epilepsy, and Department of Neurology, at the University of California San Francisco (UCSF).
-Jon Kleen MD PhD is the principal investigator and a neurologist, epileptologist and neuroscientist.
+Jon Kleen MD PhD is the principal investigator and a neurologist, epileptologist, and neuroscientist.

-Our clinical and translational research program uses emerging technologies in computer science to make new discoveries about memory and cognition in humans, and how neurological diseases disrupt these crucial functions.
+• We strive to make new discoveries about memory and cognition in humans, and how neurological diseases disrupt these crucial functions.

 Central Initiatives: